More credit Q&A: “Should I close my credit card account?”

 Your credit score can actually take a hit if you’ve got too many credit cards (why is my credit score low?).

-So if you think that might describe your situation, and you’re interested in closing one or two, start with the ones with the least history, or perhaps the ones with the most negative information (how to cancel a credit card).
+So if you think that might describe your situation, and you’re interested in closing one or two, start with the ones with the least history, or perhaps the ones with the most negative information.

 Let’s Set the Record Straight

 I think it’s gotten to the point where Fair Isaac, the creator of the FICO score, should step in to address the matter.
 They should at least tell consumers it’s okay to close their accounts, and that the impact will be relatively minimal if they have other accounts with decent associated credit history.